theory/justatheory/content/post/management/flex-your-biceps.md

 5. Predictability
 6. Significance

-The implications seem obvious, and they are.
-But beyond the utility of having these needs enumerated to think about collectively, I find it useful to examine them from varying frames of references.
+Beyond the utility of having these needs enumerated to think about collectively
+--- with obvious implications --- I find it useful to examine them from varying frames of references.
 To that end, consider each from the perspective not of rewards and perks, certificates and foosball tables.
 Ponder them with the goal of creating a virtuous cycle, where the work improves the company, engendering greater satisfaction in the work, and encouraging more of the same.

 ### Belonging